usnistgov/corr/LAUNCH.md

 ## Instance configuration

 The CoRR instance frontend has a title shown on the top left corner in the banner.
 This can be adapted to your needs.
 In your_setup_path/corr-setup/config, edit custom.json.
-Change the content of the key `name` to what you want displayed.
+Change the content of the key <b>name</b> to what you want displayed.
-The NIST instance is configured to `NIST Demo Instance`.
+The NIST instance is configured to <b>NIST Demo Instance</b>.
 In the CoRR instance footer, a warning content is provided for customization.
 The current default states that the platform leverages cookies to function.
 We strongly recommend that the admin change this to be adequate to its institutions rules and regulations.
-This can be done in the same custom.json file in the value of the key `warning`.
-The terms of service of a CoRR instance is also customizable in the value of the key `terms`.
+This can be done in the same custom.json file in the value of the key <b>warning</b>.
+The terms of service of a CoRR instance is also customizable in the value of the key <b>terms</b>.
 Again we also strongly recommend changing this before any public access is provided.
 The other files in your_setup_path/corr-setup/config are to be left as is.
 Editing them belongs to advanced configuration which is not need here.

 ## Adminstrator credentials